-Similar to the Circles, the Runes of Protection are also a cycle of white enchantments, this time dating back to Urza’s Saga.
+Similar to the Circles, the Rune of Protection cards are also a cycle of white enchantments, this time dating back to Urza’s Saga.
 They each cost 1 white and 1 generic mana and for 1 white mana, they can prevent all damage dealt to you by a specific source this turn.

 Unlike the Circles, however, Runes of Protection also have cycling for 2 mana.
 This gives them a lot of versatility and stops them from being dead draws against decks where their specific defensive ability isn’t relevant.

 How Does Graveyard Protection Work?